Call for

 GPOD-UNESP

-SOLTEC/NIDES – UFRJ - Núcleo de Solidariedade Técnica da UFRJ
+SOLTEC/NIDES – UFRJ - Núcleo de Solidariedade Técnica da

 LABOR/UFRPE

-GPERT - Grupo de Pesquisa em Empresas Recuperadas por Trabalhadores
+GPERT - Grupo de Pesquisa em Empresas Recuperadas por

-ITCP - USP - Incubadora Tecnológica de Cooperativas Populares
+ITCP - USP - Incubadora Tecnológica de Cooperativas

-MST São Paulo - Movimento dos Trabalhadores Rurais Sem TErra
+MST São Paulo - Movimento dos Trabalhadores Rurais Sem

 NESOL- UFT - Núcleo de Economia Solidária